Demand factor Prices

 Test 1 - Scenario 12C1 - Product 1 (EU)

 Effect of price changes on sales is practically independent from average prices in the group.
-Vertically - relative change on sales compared with the previous period.
+Vertically - relative change on sales compared with the test company.
 Horizontally - absolute value of the price.
 All points lie on trend line.
 Dependence is not strictly directly proportional, because elasticity slightly decreases while price increases.

 If you do not take in calculation extreme points, for convenience of calculation we can assume that elasticity as directly proportional.